OmarCypha700/GymFit/README.md

 # GymFit

-This is a landing page for a Gym center.
+This is a fully responsive web landing page for a Gym center.

 ## Mobile view
 ![Mobile view](./Screenshots/Mobile-view2.png)